Murder of Marie Wilks: Search and discovery

-By 8.10 pm, a police helicopter had been scrambled to search with heat-seeking imagery, however, it was unsuccessful due to the hot June weather.
+By 8.10 pm, a police helicopter had been scrambled to search with heat-seeking imagery; however, it was unsuccessful due to the hot June weather.
 At 8.20pm, tracker dogs began to aid the large police search.
 At dawn, the following day, some blood was discovered around the emergency phone area.
 A witness came forward to report seeing a silver Renault 25 parked three miles further up the road in a reversed position behind the crash barrier at the side of the road, and when this witness led police to the spot on 20 June, the body of Wilks was discovered at the bottom of the embankment, near the Bushley area in Hereford and Worcester.
 Wilks had been stabbed in the side of her neck, severing her carotid artery, and struck on the side of the head.
 It was later disclosed that Wilks had tried to use her Red Cross training to stem the blood from her punctured artery with her hand, which had successfully helped reduce her blood loss and might have saved her, before the killer had punched her three or four times in the face and broken her jaw, knocking her out and finally killing her.
 The attack, murder and dumping of Wilks' body would only have taken about 10 minutes in total.

 Further evidence was found at the site that a car had been reversed behind the crash barrier.

 Investigation and arrest

-West Mercia police set up interview areas in nearby service stations and also stopped motorists looking for witnesses.
-On 24 June, an artist's impression of a possible suspect was released, with further witness descriptions of a blonde man seen at the crime scene.
-He was described as "of young appearances, in his 20s", blonde crew cut hair, with possible yellow or orange highlights.
+West Mercia Constabulary set up interview areas in nearby service stations and also detained motorists in their search for witnesses.
+On 24 June, an artist's impression of a possible suspect was released, with further witness descriptions of a blond man seen at the crime scene.
+He was described as "of young appearances, in his 20s", blond crew cut hair, with possible yellow or orange highlights.
 He had pale skin and a long sharp nose.
-This man had been seen driving his silver-grey car onto the hard shoulder next to Wilks' car, and a similarly-described man had been seen by witnesses by Wilks' at the emergency telephone.
+This man had been seen driving his silver-grey car onto the hard shoulder next to Wilks's car, and a similarly-described man had been seen by witnesses near Wilks at the emergency telephone.
 Several witnesses corroborated the sighting.

 Experts attempted to examine an automatic tape machine by the site of the phone box, believing that it may have recorded the attack.
 On 25 June, a reconstruction was filmed on the M50, with WPC Taryn Green dressed in a similar pink and white maternity dress to the one Marie had worn.
 On 28 June, following an identity parade, Edward Owen Browning was charged with the abduction and murder of Marie Wilks.